Sunday, February 15, 2026

 It is difficult enough typing these words.

-But what happened next will never leave me.
+What happened next will never leave me.

 The scream.